maths/moodle-qtype_stack/doc/en/CAS/Buggy_rules.md

 Note that both `denom` and `num` work on non-rational expressions, assuming the expression to be "over one" by implication.
 Hence `mediant` will also assume the denominator is also one in such cases.

-This is not always a ``buggy rule'', when used for example in connection with Farey sequences, but it is included here as in assessment this function is useful for checking a common mistake when adding fractions.
+This is not always a buggy rule.
+It is used, for example, in connection with Farey sequences, but it is included here as in assessment this function is useful for checking a common mistake when adding fractions.

 There is scope for further examples of such rules.